gonghaima/productList-express-server/README.md

 - [x] default value moved to config
 - [x] a branch without unit test
 - [ ] a branch with Jest
+  - add a dummy test to start with
 - [ ] main branch with macha & chai
 - [ ] unit test on business logic